A Generalization of Aztec Diamond Theorem, Part II: Introduction

-Color the new lattice black and white so that any two fundamental regions sharing an edge have opposite colors, and the fundamental regions passed through by $\ell$ are white.
-We notice that $\ell$ and $\ell'$ pass through unit squares, since they are not drawn-in diagonals.
+Color the new lattice black and white so that any two fundamental regions sharing an edge have opposite color, and the fundamental regions passed through by $\ell$ are white.
 Starting from a lattice point $A$ on $\ell$, we take unit steps south or east so that for each step the fundamental region on the right is black.
 We meet $\ell'$ at another lattice point $B$; and the described path from $A$ to $B$ is the northeastern boundary of our region.

-Next, we pick the lattice point $D$ on $\ell$ to the left of $A$ so that the Euclidean distance between $A$ and $D$ is $|AD|=a\sqrt{2}$.
+Next, we pick the lattice point $D$ on $\ell$ to the left of $A$ so that the distance between $A$ and $D$ is $a\sqrt{2}$.
 The southwestern boundary of our region is obtained by reflecting the northeastern one about the perpendicular bisector of segment $AD$, and reversing the directions of its steps (from south to north, and from east to west).
 Let $C$ be the intersection of the southwestern boundary and $\ell'$.

-Finally, we connect two lattice points $D$ to $A$ by a zigzag lattice path consisting alternatively of east and north steps, and starting by a north step.
-Similarly, we connect $B$ to $C$ by a zigzag lattice path consisting alternatively of west and south steps, and starting by a south step.
+Finally, we connect $D$ to $A$ and $B$ to $C$ by two zigzag lattice paths.
 These two zigzag lattice paths are the northwestern and southeastern boundaries, and they complete the boundary of the region $D_a(d_1,\dotsc,d_k)$.
-We call the resulting region a \textit{generalized Douglas region}, and the four lattice point $A$, $B$, $C$, $D$ the \textit{vertices} of the regions.
+We call the resulting region a \textit{generalized Douglas region}, and the four lattice points $A$, $B$, $C$ and $D$ the \textit{vertices} of the regions.